Earth’s carrying capacity for trees and the impact on climate change

 To avoid worst-case scenarios, the solution is clear: We need to quickly and drastically reduce emissions while also drawing existing excess carbon out of the atmosphere.
 Many tools are needed to help address climate change, from transitioning to renewable electricity generation and decarbonizing transportation to shifting to more sustainable food production and consumption.
 To limit climate change, we need a robust and holistic approach.
 This includes tapping into the immense power of nature and using nature-based solutions like conservation and restoration to help draw existing carbon out of the atmosphere and to restore and conserve Earth's ecosystems.

 This is where trees come inForests play an important role in the carbon cycle, and climate change

-However, until recently, it remained unclear if these restoration goals are within reach or ambitious enough.
-This is partly because we lacked even a basic understanding of how much tree cover might be possible under current or future climate conditions and where these trees could exist on Earth.
-In addition, we have had no quantitative information about how much carbon these restored trees could capture.
-Without any scientific evidence, we have not been able to quantify the true contribution of forest restoration, and we don’t know whether this could capture an extra 10 or 110 gigatons of carbon.
+However, when these initiatives were announced, it remained unclear if these restoration goals were within reach - or ambitious enough.
+That’s partly because researchers lacked even a basic understanding of how much tree cover might be possible under current or future climate conditions, as well as where these trees could exist on Earth.
+In addition, scientists didn’t have quantitative information about how much carbon these restored trees could capture.
+Without scientific evidence, it wasn’t possible to quantify the true potential of tree restoration or its impacts on carbon drawdown.

-Our resulting map is the first ever quantitative, spatially explicit map of the Earth’s tree carrying capacity.
+Our resulting map is the first-ever quantitative, spatially explicit map of Earth’s tree carrying capacity.
 It defines the tree cover that could potentially exist under any set of environmental conditions on Earth under existing climate conditions.
-The model accurately predicts the presence of forest in all existing forested land on the planet, but it also reveals the extent of potential tree cover that could exist in regions outside existing forested lands.
+The model accurately predicts the presence of forest in all existing forested land on the planet, and it also reveals the extent of potential tree cover that could exist in regions outside existing forested lands.